carlyrichmond/data-grid-alternatives/README.md

 At time of writing this repository contains the following examples:

-1. Sample data grid with toolbar: TODO
+1. Sample data grid with toolbar: IN PROGRESS
 2. Time Series Line Chart: a simple line chart utilising [Highcharts](https://www.highcharts.com/)
 3. Product Bar Chart: a bar chart showing single category and stackable configurations using [Recharts](https://recharts.org/).
 4. Summary Cards: a simple card showcasing the ability to combine visualisations with summary statistics.
 The line chart utilises [Recharts](https://recharts.org/).
 While cards can be implemented using basic CSS and HTML, in this case I've chosen to highlight the component library [MUI](https://mui.com/) to promote reusable component libraries.